tsutterley/pyTMD/doc/source/user_guide/compute_tidal_elevations.md

 compute_tidal_elevations.py
 ===========================

-- Calculates tidal elevations for an input file
+- Calculates tidal elevations for an input file (ascii, netCDF4, HDF5, geotiff)
+- For netCDF4 and HDF5 files, can extract the time units from attributes
 - Can use OTIS format tidal solutions provided by Ohio State University and ESR
 - Can use Global Tide Model (GOT) solutions provided by Richard Ray at GSFC
 - Can use Finite Element Solution (FES) models provided by AVISO